 Walnut Everyone loves walnut, but it is one of the most expensive North American lumbers commonly available.
 It has beautiful dark grain, very durable, and has gorgeous coloring.
 It's almost worth it. ha!
 Typically adds about $200-$400 per item.

 Cherry has beautiful grain, and used to be the standard for custom furniture but went out of style because of the typical reddish color.
 New stain and varnish options can give it an updated look.
 Beautiful, medium tone, smooth grain, and priced between oak/maple and walnut.
-I have samples to see in person, but have not used in a project yet.
+Here is a cherry mantel with just a clear varnish.